 The most senior of the two currently serving winners of the International Balfour Award shall serve as the non-voting chairman of the undergraduate caucus.
 If no recent winner is available to serve, the Presiding Officer of the [Grand Chapter/Grand Council] shall appoint a recently graduated Sigma Chi to serve instead.
 The chairman will be assisted by members of the Headquarters Staff.

 Before voting begins, each qualified candidate shall be allowed to address the caucus for no more than three (3) minutes.
 The caucus chairman may lengthen the time limit to five (5) minutes at his discretion.
 Speaking order will be determined via a random selection method as determined by the caucus chairman and communicated to the candidates in advance.

-After each nominee who fulfills the requirements for office has had an opportunity to address the caucus for an amount of time determined by the caucus chairman, each delegate may caste two votes for his preferred candidates.
-No delegate may cast both of his votes for the same candidate.
-No nominee shall be elected as an undergraduate representative to the Executive Committee on the first ballot unless he receives votes from more than two-thirds of the delegates present and voting.
-If two candidates receive sufficient votes, they are deemed elected, and the election is finished.
+The elections shall proceed as specified in the Governing Laws.
+Each caucus delegate may cast two votes.
+No delegate may cast both of his votes for the same candidate and any such duplicate vote will be disregarded.
+No candidate shall be elected as an undergraduate representative to the Executive Committee on the first ballot unless he receives votes from at least two-thirds (2/3) of the delegates present and voting.
+If two (2) candidates receive sufficient votes, they are deemed elected, and the election is finished.

-If no candidate receives sufficient votes to be elected, only the four candidates who received the most votes will remain in the election.
+If no candidate receives sufficient votes to be elected, the four candidates who received the most votes will remain in the election.
 If more than one candidate ties for the fourth position, all candidates in the tie will remain.
-Voting will continue with each delegate permitted to cast votes on each ballot until at least one candidate is elected.
-After each ballot during which no candidate is elected, the candidate with the fewest votes will be eliminated from the election.
+Voting for the initial undergraduate representative will continue with each delegate permitted to cast two (2) votes on each ballot until at least one (1) candidate receives votes from two-thirds (2/3) of the delegates present and voting.
+After each ballot, the candidate with the fewest votes will be eliminated from the election.